-Moving Down a Level: (Moving from A level to an B level class)
+Moving Down from A level to a B-level class:

 Averaging a D or lower Struggling or seeming overwhelmed by the work An inability to grasp concepts without additional, separate, individual explanation Skill level significantly below the average

 Please note that students who have an A in a class may simply be appropriately placed and are able to shine at that level.
 Having an A average alone does not indicate that a student should move to a more advanced level.